arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

 ## Troubleshooting

-If you're using an Arduino Opta and still encounter issues, the memory may have write protection enabled.
+- If you're using an **Arduino Opta** and still encounter issues, the memory may have write protection enabled.
 Follow the instructions in [Recover an Arduino Opta with read-only flash memory](https://support.arduino.cc/hc/en-us/articles/16289852333212-Recover-an-Arduino-Opta-with-read-only-flash-memory), then partition the memory again.

+- If you are using a **Portenta Machine Control** and experience connection issues with the PLC IDE (for example, a blinking red LED), try the [Legacy partition scheme](#use-the-partition-scheme-for-arduino-plc-ide-legacy).